PayPal blocks site that helped raise funds for those who attended Capitol violence

 Bloomberg reported last week that PayPal had closed an account held by Joy In Liberty, one of the groups that paid for supporters of Trump to travel to Washington.

-Representatives of GiveSendGo, which describes itself as “A place to fund hope.
-A place to work together with the body of Christ around the world to make a difference,” could not be reached immediately for comment.
+GiveSendGo, which describes itself as “A place to fund hope.
+A place to work together with the body of Christ around the world to make a difference,” said it had moved its payment processing away from PayPal and was going to shut its PayPal account anyway.

+“We have created and are using alternative payment solutions for our platform”, GiveSendGo’s co-founder and Chief Financial Officer Jacob Wells said in an email.

 Our Standards: The Thomson Reuters Trust Principles.